 Given my presumptions going into driving the Camaro, I was really blown away with how well it drove, even if it was impossible to be driven to its full potential in the conditions I faced.
 However, it perfectly fits the brief for what HSV needed in this post-Aussie-made Holden era.
 The ludicrous amounts of power and the V8 rumble will keep the brand’s traditional fans happy, and the work that goes into making it happen keeps Australians in manufacturing jobs.
 It’s a win-win, in that regard.

 The catch is the price tag.
-At home, a regular Camaro ZL1 like what’s tested here would run you US$61,500 (A$90,857 at time of publication) but after all the work that has gone into it in order to put the steering wheel on the correct side, that figure balloons out to $159,990, while the 10-speed auto adds another $2,200 to that total.
+At home, a regular Camaro ZL1 like what’s tested here would run you US$61,500 (AU$90,857 at time of publication) but after all the work that has gone into it in order to put the steering wheel on the correct side, that figure balloons out to $159,990, while the 10-speed auto adds another $2,200 to that total.

-Given that number includes the ridiculous Luxury Car Tax despite work being done on it in Australia, it is actually a fair increase compared to most RHD conversion jobs given the larger scale production facilities HSV brings to the table, rather than smaller outlets.
+Given that number includes the ridiculous Luxury Car Tax despite work being done on it in Australia, it is actually a fair increase compared to most RHD conversion jobs given the larger scale production facilities HSV brings to the table, rather than with smaller outlets.

 Still, that puts it right in line with European heavy-hitters like the BMW M4 and Mercedes-AMG C63, and I doubt the buyers of more luxurious cars like those would be swayed into one of these, even with the supercar power levels.